pretoriusdre/resume/README.md

 6. **Install the required dependencies:**
     ```sh
-    npm install
+    pnpm install
     ```

 7. **Test out the résumé on the local webserver**
     ```sh
-    npm start
+    pnpm start
     ```
-    -The webserver should normally be accessible from http://localhost:3000/resume
+    - The webserver should normally be accessible from http://localhost:5173

-    -After you have confirmed it is working locally, close the webserver with Ctrl+C
+    - After you have confirmed it is working locally, close the webserver with Ctrl+C

 8. **Make local changes to the résumé:**
     - Make a local development branch:
-    ```shf
+    ```sh
     git checkout -b mydev
     ```

     - Run the webserver again.
     - Use the editor to reset the page to a starter template.
     `(Navbar) > Edit > Start New`
     - Update the content as needed.
-Export the file as JSON, save into `./public/data/<yourname>/resume_content.json`
+Export the file as JSON, save into `./public/data/<version-name>/resume.json`
-    - Update `./public/data/resume_metadata.json` to point to this new file that you exported and saved into the correct location.
+    - Update `./public/data/resume_config.json` to point to your new version by setting `"default_version": "<version-name>"`.
     - Re-run the webserver and check that the resume is showing the new content.